TrAsKiN/my-wow-hub/README.md

 A simple WoW Hub in PHP using **Battle.net API** and **Silex**.

-View a demonstration on my website : http://hub.my-wow.com/

 ## Installation
 ### Pre-require
 - [Composer](https://getcomposer.org/) to automate the installation and update components.